fiveladdercon/launchpad/docs/support/install.md

    ```

 5. Set the `SC_LAUNCHPAD` environment variable to the local launchpad repository
-   and add the bin sub directory to your path:
+   and add the bin sub directory to your path.
+This needs to happen each
+   time you log in, so these instructions add it to your `.profile`.

    ```
-   $ cd launchpad
+   $ cd ..
    $ echo "export SC_LAUNCHPAD=$PWD"      >> ~/.profile  # Note double quotes
    $ echo 'PATH=$PATH:$SC_LAUNCHPAD/bin'  >> ~/.profile  # Note single quotes
    $ source ~/.profile